IBM/aihwkit/docs/source/roadmap.rst

 ===============

 You are one of the early users of the *IBM Analog Hardware Acceleration Kit*.
-The initial ``0.1.0`` release was focused on releasing a basic Pytorch integration for exploring selected features of the analog devices simulator, and set the basis that will be extended and improved upon:
+The initial releases have been focused on releasing a basic Pytorch integration for exploring selected features of the analog devices simulator, and set the basis that will be extended and improved upon: